Claude Code Plugin

 This behavior is consistent regardless of how the developer phrases the request.
 ADRs are treated as mandatory constraints, not suggestions.

-When to use each skill
+When to use each agent or skill

-Section titled “When to use each skill”| Scenario | Skill to use |
+Section titled “When to use each agent or skill”| Scenario | Agent or skill |

 |---|---|